ryx/opendatalayer-builder/README.md

 ODL configuration with your project build settings.

-Create a dedicated file named `opendatalayer.config.js`, include odlBuilder and add a call to the `configure` method, passing your usual configuration as you would when using `buildPackage`:
+Create a dedicated file named `opendatalayer.config.js`, include odlBuilder and add a call to the `configure` method, passing your usual configuration as you would when using `bundle`:
 ```javascript
 import odlBuilder from 'opendatalayer-builder';